Candidates present and promote their projects

-Enquiry mission – project assessment
+Enquiry Mission – project assessment

-Enquiry missions are carried out by the BIE in the candidate country/city.
-They will assess the feasibility and viability of the Expo project, the political and social climate of the candidate country and city and the support of the government to the project.
+Enquiry missions are carried out by the BIE in each candidate country.
+They assess the feasibility and viability of the Expo project, the political and social climate of the candidate country and city and the support of the government for the project.

 The following elements are evaluated:

-The results of the missions are compiled in a report, reviewed by the Executive Committee of the BIE and forwarded with advice to the General Assembly.
+The results of these missions are compiled in a report, reviewed by the Executive Committee of the BIE and forwarded with advice to the General Assembly.
 The General Assembly then decides which proposals the BIE will further investigate.
 Once approved, the report forms the basis of evaluation by the BIE Member States during the vote.

 International campaign - project development